RHoKAustralia/yourspecialist/create_json/README.md

 ## Wrong / Not Enough PDF Files Found

-The web site is scrapped by the script `./` which makes assumptions on what page on the NDIS web site lists the files to be downloaded and how those files are named.
+The web site is scrapped by the script `./scrape_website/list_cluster_files.py` which makes assumptions on what page on the NDIS web site lists the files to be downloaded and how those files are named.

-Look in the script for the variable ` ` to chnage the page inspected.
+Look in the script for the variable `baseURL` to chnage the page inspected.
 Look in the script for the list named `WORDS` to change which files are selected for download.
-Only URLs with all the words in the list are selected, you may have to fine tune this list over time as the NDIS web site does not use a consistent namign convention.
+Only URLs with all the words in the list are selected, you may have to fine tune this list over time as the NDIS web site does not use a consistent a naming convention.

-## PDF to JSON
+## PDF to JSON_

 The tricky step is turning the PDF into a CSV file.
 PDF is not a format designed for machine reading and we are fortunate that there is a great tool, [Tabular](https://github.com/tabulapdf/tabula-java/wiki) that does this job for us.
 Even so the parsing is not an exact science and while Tabular works a treat right now that may not be the case if NDIS changes their PDF format unexpectedly.